Saturday, January 7, 2012

 Lomography Fisheye 2 x Lomography CN400

-Bandra fair can be extremely crowded but I'd definitely recommend visiting if you're around Bombay mid September.
+Bandra fair can be extremely crowded but I’d definitely recommend visiting if you’re around Mumbai mid September.
 I love riding on the ferris wheels.
-Although this last time I had a weird experiences where my friend kept scaring me about how rickety the car felt & kept insisting that the seat fell off after I got up.
-I didn't see.
-Ignorance is bliss, I guess. ;)
+The views are so amazing!
+The first two photos were taken while precariously leaning over the side when our cars stopped at the top.
+This last time I had a weird experiences where my friend kept scaring me about how rickety the car felt & kept insisting that the seat fell off after I got up.
+I didn’t see.
+Ignorance is bliss, I guess.

 follow | bloglovin' | twitter | facebook